 In modern cars, they’re not using reflector units anymore, reflector units are being phased out.
 In modern cars or what we call projector units they have this kind of like bubble inside of them, and what it does is it allows light to be focused on a very specific beam.

 The projector units are taking over and replacing the reflector units.
 But there’s a lot of people with reflector units that still want something better.
-The LED headlights in this Volkswagen Passat are really really good.
+The Volkswagen Passat OEM H7 led headlight bulbs are really really good.